 - Your Medicare covered services must be provided according to the coverage guidelines established by Medicare. - Your services (including medical care, services, supplies, equipment, and Part B prescription drugs) must be medically necessary.
-"Medically necessary" means that the services, supplies, or drugs are needed for the prevention, diagnosis, or treatment of your medical condition and meet accepted standards of medical practice. - Some of the services listed in the Medical Benefits Chart are covered as in-network services only if your doctor or other network provider gets approval in advance (sometimes called "prior authorization") from BlueCross Total Value Lowcountry.

-Covered services that need approval in advance to be covered as in-network services are marked by a footnote in the Medical Benefits Chart.
+Medically necessary means that the services, supplies, or drugs are needed for the prevention, diagnosis, or treatment of your medical condition and meet accepted standards of medical practice. - Some of the services listed in the Medical Benefits Chart are covered as in-network services only if your doctor or other network provider gets approval in advance (sometimes called prior authorization) from BlueCross Total Value Lowcountry. - Covered services that need approval in advance to be covered as in-network services are marked in bold in the Medical Benefits Chart. - You never need approval in advance for out-of-network services from out-of-network providers.

-You never need approval in advance for out-of-network services from out-of-network providers.
+While you don't need approval in advance for out-of-network services, you or your doctor can ask us to make a coverage decision in advance.

-- While you don't need approval in advance for out-of-network services, you or your doctor can ask us to make a coverage decision in advance. - We may also charge you "administrative fees" for missed appointments or for not paying your required cost sharing at the time of service.
+• We may also charge you administrative fees for missed appointments or for not paying your required cost sharing at the time of service.
 Call Customer Service if you have questions regarding these administrative fees.